 The State of Washington, Quinault Indian Nation, the Confederated Tribes of the Chehalis, and other stakeholders are developing an Aquatic Species Restoration Plan (ASRP) as part of a comprehensive strategy to restore the ecological health of the Chehalis River Basin.
 The goal of the ASRP is to create a comprehensive restoration plan that improves and protects habitats, ecosystem processes, and populations of aquatic and semi-aquatic species—while also creating flood- and climate-resilient systems that support the human needs in the Basin.

 In November 2017, the ASRP’s Steering Committee released the initial ASRP document (available here).
 This initial document identifies the expected outcomes to aquatic species if no action is taken to address climate change impacts, as well as the expected outcomes from two comprehensive restoration scenarios.
 The restoration scenarios include quantitative estimates for salmon species and qualitative effects on other native aquatic species.
 There are also associated costs for each scenario.
 The Chehalis Basin Board, tribes, and state agencies will use this initial document to develop guidance related to the desired outcomes and necessary level of investment.
-The full ASRP will be released in late-spring 2019.
+The first phase of the ASRP will be released in fall 2019.